-The arrangement and content is the same as the companion set listed below under Union military units.
+The arrangement and content are the same as the companion set listed below under Union military units.

 Index to Tennessee Confederate Pension Applications by Sistler, S., Byron Sistler & Assoc, 1994 VREF 929.3768 INDE

-Based on the adjutant General’s Roster, the book includes entries for veterans, or widows of soldiers, who were resident in tennessee at the time of application, regardless of the state of residence at the time of the Civil War or the confederate unit in which the soldier fought.
+Based on the adjutant General's Roster, the book includes entries for veterans, or widows of soldiers, who were residents in Tennessee at the time of application, regardless of the state of residence at the time of the Civil War or the confederate unit in which the soldier fought.